 2nd order sealed

-predicted results.
+results.
 Box size and shape are generally the least complex.
 Great for both beginning and advanced DIY’ers.

 exact desired response characteristics can be achieved

 by simply designing for a particular Qtc (or system Q).